Your Career,

 Police Officer Trainee and Academy Grad (Direct) applicants, who are selected to proceed may anticipate the following process:

-Successfully complete an Oral Board Interview, Physical Agility Test, and Writing Sample
+Successfully complete an Oral Board Interview and Physical Agility Test

 Undergo a thorough Background Investigation